 1. The rise of podcasts as a digital marketing tool

 As a result of the pandemic forcing us to stay at home, we have all found new ways of keeping ourselves entertained.
-And while we have been busy learning and experimenting with cooking and home workouts, brands have been busy adapting to new digital marketing techniques.
+And while we have been busy learning and experimenting with cooking and home workouts, brands have been busy adapting to new digital marketing solution techniques.

 Cat Davis, Group Marketing Director at the Drum Network, states there are few things getting colleagues and clients more excited right now than podcasts.
 Whilst podcasts are not a new phenomenon, 2021 is forecast to see a rise in brands using live streamed e-commerce as a way to increase customer engagement.